Why Runners Often Gain Weight

 Although high-intensity interval training is a great training tool, you can overdo it in that regard.
 Exercise is stressful to your body.
 Intense exercise is even more stressful to your body.
 For this reason, no matter how motivated you are to work hard and lose weight, your body needs balance.

-You have to balance some easier, less intense workouts with the high rev ones if you want to be successful!
+You have to balance some easier, less intense workouts with the high rev ones if you want to succeed!

-The last thing for you to remember is that you did not gain weight overnight and you won’t lose it overnight either.
+The last thing you remember is that you did not gain weight overnight, and you won’t lose it overnight either.
 Be patient.
-If you lose the weight slowly and methodically, you are more likely to successfully keep it off.
+If you lose the weight slowly and methodically, you are more likely to keep it off successfully.